equinor/omnia-tutorial/presentations/introduction.rst

     * How: A mixture of presentations and tutorial.
 We will reference Azure documentation extensively as they need to know how to navigate these pages.
     * A lot of material to get through, but we focus on the most important points so don't panic if you can't complete something.
     * Difference from MS course - focus on implementation and Equinor focus.
 Supplement with MS courses for tech deep dive.
+    * Round the room, experience with Azure & Omnia.

     What we are not covering